L2N6H5B3/ProPresenter-StageToStage-Stage-Display/README.md

 * Live Slide Image support (via Base64 encoded images)
 * Support for Windowed mode (with auto-resizing elements)
 * GUI for changing settings (via tray icon or button)
+* Keep display alive when StageToStage is in focus

 **Credits:**